shtgl/web_rag_scraper/README.md

 </div><br>

 <div>
-10. (Optional) You can experiment it with other local modals as well under Ollama models list.
+10. (Optional) You can experiment it with other local models as well under Ollama models list.
 In below, check which commands to use to access them.

 ```bash
 ## No file download is needed for getting the model